How do I sponsor a migrant worker?

 What is the resident labour market test?

-If you want to recruit a migrant from outside the settled workforce for a skilled job that is not on the list of shortage occupations, you can only do this if you complete a resident labour market test and show us that there is no suitable settled worker who can do the job.
+If you want to sponsor a migrant under Tier 2 (General) to do a skilled job that is not on the list of shortage occupations, you must first complete a resident labour market test to prove to us that there is no suitable settled worker who can do the job.

 All vacancies must be advertised to settled workers for 28 calendar days.
 You can choose to do this in 1 of 2 ways: